i-giron/inst377_jedim/docs/user.md

 ###### Goods
 In this section, users are able to filter their search results by clicking the box until a checkmark appears.
 The checked box will identify and filter which markets offer certain available vegetables, fruits, and other grocery items.

+###### Payment
+In this section, users are able to filter their search results by clicking the box until a checkmark appears.
 This section also allows users to filter which markets are accepting certain methods of payments such as WIC, SNAP, cash, etc.